w3f/Grants-Program/applications/HE-Chain.md

   We know the 'pain' of scalability and  the cost of operating that Heroes & Empires spent more than $3M just for the transaction fees, we do think if we bring that money to grow H&E ecosystem that could be the game changing.

-  Our current user target is the NFT Gaming projects or high-frequency applications and of course if Heroes and Empires.
-HE-Chain will ship fully decentrialze platform and web3 to around 400k users of H&E and millions of users in cryptocurrency world.
+  Our current user target is the NFT Gaming projects or high-frequency applications and of course is Heroes and Empires.
+HE-Chain will bring fully decentrialze platform and web3 to around 40k users of H&E and millions of users in cryptocurrency world.

   At the Kusama/Polkadot ecosystem, all the EVM compatible can be the same as HE-Chain at this time but with specialize of HE-Chain chain logic, there is no project nearly the same as HE-Chain acording to [Dotmarketcap](https://dotmarketcap.com/ecosystem).